 How to get rid of poison ivy plants with bleach is a way to free them from your home garden because these plants are not safe to have around.
-Poison ivy is a dangerous plant to have in your garden as it can cause a very irritating rash.
+Poison ivy of the Anacardiaceae family is a dangerous plant to have in your garden as it can cause a very irritating rash.

 Fortunately, they can be removed with the correct use of simple ingredients from the house.

 In this article, we will take you through a simple three-stepped process for removing poison ivy plants with the help of bleach.

 How To Get Rid of Poison Ivy Plants With Bleach?

 Bleach is the most commonly available remedy to get rid of poison ivy.
 People use it because it is cheap and works very well even after the first round of spray.
 For a small poison ivy plant, two cups of bleach should be enough.
 You can whatever amount of bleach you think is required on the basis of the number and size of your poison ivy plants.

 – Wear Protective Gear

 The first step in removing poison ivy or any plant for that matter is to wear protective gear.
 This may include a full-body suit, gloves, and an eye cover.
 This is so that the bleach won’t come in contact with your skin and also that the thorns if there are any, will not pierce your skin.
 You can work without the gear but just to be on the safe side, do not forget to cover yourself.